RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 ```bash
 riab --create-folders ./OMOP_CDM
 ```
+It is important to have the necessary subfolders

 ## 8. Craft the ETL queries

+Ensure adherence to ETL conventions, such as maintaining appropriate data type lengths for fields in the Common Data Model.

 ## 9. Map the concepts
+### 9.1 Mappings

+### 9.2 Custom mappings
+Make sure your custom mappings are in a custom subfolder and have an empty first concept_id column since RiaB will create an appropriate integer for the concept_id column

 ## 10. Run the ETL

+Run the RiaB ETL via the [ETL Commands](cli.md).
+If you run RiaB for the first time, you can run the ETL on one or several tables.
+Use the ETL flow structure for v5.4. so you don't have foreign keys dependencies errors.

+Make sure you add a verbose flag "-v" to get more detailed output during execution of the ETL runs.

 The restriction on vocabularies and classes within each mapping domain serves the purpose of ensuring a more standardized mapping of concepts across different persons.
 This approach aims to mitigate the proliferation of varied concepts, promoting consistency and facilitating a cohesive representation of data.

+If mappings [9] or ETL queries [10] have changed, you first need to do a cleanup of the appropriate OMOP tables.
+A cleanup command will cleanup all work tables and remove the custom concepts.
+Please make sure you follow the correct table order to not have foreign key issues when doing a RiaB re-run.

 ## 11. Check the Data Quality